Carlton Ware World

 Another page from this site gives an early history of Stoke and includes a map showing Copeland Street.
 To view this page click here.

-This well-known free encyclopædia is sometimes criticised, but the entry for Carlton Ware is better than many other Internet sources, though still has inaccuracies.
+This well-known free encyclopaedia is sometimes criticized, but the entry for Carlton Ware is better than many other Internet sources, though still has inaccuracies.
+At the time of this review, the last modification to this Wikipedia entry was made in July 2017, though this and former contributors are unknown to us.

 Commercial Sites

-Carlton Ware World makes no judgement about pricing on any commercial sites and leaves this to the viewer.
+Carlton Ware World makes no judgement about pricing on any commercial website and leaves this to the viewer.

 A promotional site by ckyk publishing with useful information on pattern and shape numbers, though entries are not error free.
 Some pattern names adopted on the site are not those in general use, which can be confusing.
 To gain full access to this site it is necessary to buy two books.